genin6382/CI-CD/README.md

 * Explained service relationships and configurations, such as:
   - **`depends_on: service_healthy`**: To prevent a race condition where the Node.js app tries to connect before the database is ready.

+### 4. Started deploying the app in a multi-node k8s cluster
+* Used StatefulSet and Headless service to host the PostgreSQL database
+* Used Deployments to host Node.js backend .
+Exposed the backend using NodePort service .